karmab/kubevirt.github.io/_posts/2018-04-25-KubeVirt-Network-Deep-Dive.markdown

     setenforce 0

 And let’s also permanently disable selinux - yes I know.
-If this isn’t done once you reboot your node kubernetes won’t start and then you will be wondering what happened :)
+If this isn’t done, once you reboot, your node kubernetes won’t start and then you will be left wondering what happened :)

     cat <<EOF > /etc/selinux/config
     # This file controls the state of SELinux on the system.